Ewael/Boxes/HackTheBox/Lazy/README.md

 **Lazy** is a medium HackTheBox box by trickster0.

-`nmap -sC -sV -oN nmap 10.10.10.18 -v -A` shows port 80 and 22 are open.
+`nmap -sC -sV -oN nmap 10.10.10.18 -v -A` shows ports 80 and 22 are open.
 Let's start with the website:

 ![main](main.png)

-After trying some default creds for admin, I decide to register as "admi".
+After trying some default creds for admin, I decide to register as "admi" when I see "admin" is taken already.
 Once I'm logged in, I see an `auth` cookie which I decide to decrypt:

 ```
 padbuster http://10.10.10.18 Ni4wVlpHQsjTDhiVPrye1biOBR5EXKhZ 8 -cookies auth=Ni4wVlpHQsjTDhiVPrye1biOBR5EXKhZ